 At John Foy & Associates, we know brain injuries can result from many different types of injury accidents.
-We have more than 20 years of experience working on these types of cases and winning our clients the compensation they deserve.
-Talk with one of our compassionate and experienced brain injury attorneys during a FREE consultation today by calling (404) 400-4000 or contacting us online.
+We have more than 20 years of experience working on these types of cases and winning compensation for our clients.

 Brain injuries may require hospitalization, years of medical care, tests, surgeries, new prescription medications, physical therapy, mental health treatment, psychiatric care, and more.
 You might need long-term help taking care of yourself and your family.

 The medical costs of a brain injury can be astronomical, and you should not be responsible for the costs if you did not cause your injury.
 Your lawyer will help you keep track of all the medical expenses you face because of the accident.
 You’ll need to include evidence of these damages in your claim.

 Not only does an injury accident often cause you to miss precious work time, but a brain injury can also make it difficult to work at all.
 You might be forced to change jobs to something you can manage with your brain injury.
 You can claim lost wages and loss of earning capacity in your claim.

 Pain and suffering damages refer to the physical and emotional suffering you experience because of your brain injury.
 Since brain damage can affect your life in such a deep way, you may be eligible for a lot of pain and suffering damages.
 These damages are difficult to calculate, so you’ll want to work with a lawyer who can make sure they are accurately represented in your claim.